ikoshura/ARPhysics/README.md

 ## Introduction

-ARPhysics App we are committed to safeguarding the privacy of our users.
+ARPhysics App is committed to safeguarding the privacy of our users.
 This Privacy Policy outlines the types of information we may collect when you use the ARPhysics mobile application and how we use, disclose, and protect that information.

 By using the ARPhysics App, you agree to the terms and conditions outlined in this Privacy Policy.